 Allegany County, The Mountain Side of Maryland, Known as “America’s Friendliest long-Distance Rail-Trail,” the 150-mile Great Allegheny Passage starts in Cumberland, then soars over valleys, snakes around mountains and skirts alongside three rivers on its nearly level path.
 Along the journey, cyclists can cross the Mason-Dixon Line, top the Eastern Continental Divide at 2,392 feet, weave through the breathtaking Laurel Highlands, wind their way through 20,633-acre Ohiopyle State Park, and end at Pittsburgh’s majestic Point State Park.
 There are plenty of wide-open spaces that host hiking and biking trails, waterways perfect for kayaking and canoeing, and no shortage of cabins that let families practice social distancing while they’re enjoying some fresh air and natural beauty.
-We have a feeling that this region, home to America’s first federally funded highway and therefore the nation’s first “road trip,” will continue to attract visitors throughout 2021.
+We have a feeling that this region, home to America’s first federally funded highway and therefore the nation’s first “road trip,” will continue to attract visitors.

 While driving along one of Maryland’s 18-themed scenic byways, visitors can stop along the way at several unique roadside attractions, including Enchanted Forest and Fairy Tale Park on Clark’s Elioak Farm, a big transformer by Lawyer’s Winterbrook Farm, a replica of Noah’s Ark and Acorn Park.
 Maryland is a Mid-Atlantic state that’s defined by its abundant waterways and coastlines on the Chesapeake Bay and the Atlantic Ocean.
 Its largest city, Baltimore, has a long history as a major seaport.
 Fort McHenry, the birthplace of the U.S. national anthem, sits at the mouth of Baltimore’s Inner Harbor, home to the National Aquarium and Maryland Science Center.
 According to some historians, General George Washington bestowed the name “Old Line State” and thereby associated Maryland with its regular line troops (the Maryland Line) who served courageously in many Revolutionary War battles.